Login

 ISC Editorial Team

-Dhinu Jayaseelan, PT, DPT, Editor
+Dhinu Jayaseelan, PT, DPT, DHSc, OCS, FAAOMPT, Editor

-Dr Dhinu Jayaseelan is an Assistant Professor in The George Washington University’s Program in Physical Therapy.
-He received a BS in Exercise Science from James Madison University, his Doctorate in Physical Therapy (DPT) from The George Washington University, completed advanced training with the Virginia Orthopedic Manual Physical Therapy Institute (VOMPTI), and performed post-professional fellowship training at the University of Illinois at Chicago.
+Dr. Dhinu Jayaseelan is an Associate Professor in The George Washington University’s Program in Physical Therapy.
+He received a BS in Exercise Science from James Madison University, his doctorates in Physical Therapy (DPT) and Health Sciences (DHSc) from The George Washington University, completed advanced training with the Virginia Orthopedic Manual Physical Therapy Institute (VOMPTI), and post-professional fellowship training at the University of Illinois at Chicago.
 Dr Jayaseelan is a Board Certified Specialist in Orthopedics (OCS) and full fellow member of the American Academy of Orthopedic Manual Physical Therapists (FAAOMPT).
+Currently, he teaches the management of musculoskeletal dysfunction, applied kinesiology, and an advanced manual therapy elective in the GWU Physical Therapy program.
+He serves as academic director of the orthopedic residency held in conjunction between Johns Hopkins Hospital and GWU, is faculty with VOMPTI, and a senior faculty advisor with the Maitland-Australian Physiotherapy Seminars fellowship.
+Additionally, Dr. Jayaseelan frequently guest lectures and teaches continuing education courses in orthopedics regionally and nationally.
+Dr. Jayaseelan actively participates in research in orthopedics, with a specific focus on the management of tendon dysfunction and patellofemoral pain.
+He has published numerous peer-reviewed articles, a number of book chapters, and has received awards for his research at national conferences.
+In addition to performing research, Dr. Jayaseelan serves as a content expert peer-reviewer for a number of orthopedic, sports, and manual therapy journals, and is a deputy editor for the Journal of Manual and Manipulative Therapy.

 Sharon Klinski, Managing Editor